Specialism

 The Green Belt is one of the most contentious and misunderstood pieces of planning policy in England and it’s a topic we at Urbanist Architecture have a lot of experience working with.
 For this reason, we decided to pool our learnings and pen a book delving deep into the Green Belt from every possible angle.

-‘Green Light to Green Belt Developments’ investigates the policy's biggest winners and losers and explores its connections to climate change and the housing crisis, as well as what the future might hold, particularly now a new Labour government is in power.
+‘Green Light to Green Belt Developments’ investigates the policy's biggest winners and losers and explores its connections to climate change and the housing crisis, as well as what the future might hold.
 It also looks at the history of the policy and how it’s managed to endure while other policies have evolved and adapted with the times.
-Of course, it also identifies the exceptions and circumstances that exist for permitting development in the Green Belt, so you can better your chances of gaining planning permission.
+Of course, it also identifies the Green Belt exceptions and very special circumstances that exist for permitting development in the Green Belt, so you can better your chances of gaining planning permission.

 We’ve written this book for anyone seeking a more rounded understanding of one of England's most debated urban planning issues, making it accessible to both industry professionals and the general public.